J-falkenstein/topolosses/docs/index.rst

 .. code-block:: python

    from topolosses.losses import DiceLoss, BettiMatchingLoss

-   # ... create and combine losses as needed
+   # Combine topological (BettiMatchingLoss) with base component (DiceLoss)
+   loss = BettiMatchingLoss(
+      alpha=0.5,  # Weight for the topological component softmax=True,
+      base_loss=DiceLoss(softmax=True, smooth=1e-3)
+   )
+   result = loss.forward(prediction, target)

 Common Loss Structure
 ---------------------
-Since most Topologliy aware loss function combine the topolgoy componebent with a component like dice, the Loss function in this project do this all.
-By default this base combonent is a simple dice loss but the use can adjust this to fully custom loss function.
+Since most topology-aware loss functions combine the sparse topological component with a dense region loss like Dice to ensure both shape accuracy and topological correctness, this project follows the same approach.
+By default, it uses Dice as the base loss, but you can easily replace it with any custom loss you prefer—or even use just the topology component if that’s all you need.

 - **alpha** (*float*):
   Weight for combining the topology-aware component and the base loss component.
 Default: ``0.5``.